AndrewAnnex/SpiceyPy/docs/installation.rst

 You should see spicepy in the output of this command.
 Or you can start a python interpreter and try importing SpiceyPy like so:

+As of 04/10/2021, spiceypy has experimental support for 64bit ARM processors for linux and macos (linux-aarch64 & osx-arm64) via the conda-forge distribution.

 .. code:: python

     import spiceypy